prody/ProDy/doc/tutorials/evol_tutorial/pfamaccess.rst

 ``"accession/ID_alignment.format"``.

 Note that in this case we passed a folder name, the downloaded file is saved in this folder, after it is created if it did not exist.
-Also bigger timeouts are necessary for larger families.
+Also longer timeouts are necessary for larger families.
 Some other parameters like ``gap``, ``order`` or ``inserts`` can be set, as shown in the following example.